The Economic Impact of Low- and High-Frequency Temperature Changes: Introduction

 \section{Introduction}

-Average global temperatures have increased by 0.11°F per decade since 1850 – or about 2.2°F in total – with warming ocurring three times faster since 1982.\footnote{ \url{ https://www.climate.gov/news-features/understanding-climate/climate-change-global-temperature} } Non-seasonal increases in temperature can arise because of heat waves, or because of El Ni\~{n}o and La Ni\~{n}a, which shift climate patterns in the Pacific Ocean roughly every 3-7 years.
-Variations can also occur due to solar cycles that flip the sun's magnetic field every 11 years, as well as alternating periods of cool-damp and warm-dry weather related to 35-year Bruckner cycles.\footnote{ \url{https://en.wikipedia.org/wiki/Eduard_Bruckner}.} The possible existence of temperature variations with different periodicities will affect how we model the economic impact of environmental changes and how we design mitigation policies.
+Average global temperatures have increased by 0.06°C per decade since 1850 – or about 1.11°C in total – with warming occurring three times faster since 1982 (0.20°C per decade).\footnote{ \url{ https://www.climate.gov/news-features/understanding-climate/climate-change-global-temperature} } Non-seasonal increases in temperature can arise due to heat waves or due to El Ni\~{n}o and La Ni\~{n}a, which shift climate patterns in the Pacific Ocean roughly every 3-7 years.
+Variations can also occur due to solar cycles that flip the sun's magnetic field every 11 years, as well as alternating periods of cool-damp and warm-dry weather related to 35-year Bruckner cycles.\footnote{ \url{https://en.wikipedia.org/wiki/Eduard_Bruckner}.} The possible existence of temperature variations with different periodicities will affect how we model the economic impact of environmental changes and how we design mitigation policies (\citet{carleton-duflo:24}).
 It is also of economic interest to understand how agents distinguish the different types of variations from the data.

 The literature often treats weather – atmospheric conditions over short periods of time – as conceptually distinct from climate, represented by moments of weather variables computed over a long sample (e.g., \citet{ipcc-2014}).
-Of concern are persistent changes to the climate.
-We focus on persistent variations in one weather variable – temperature – modeling observed temperature $X$ as the sum of two unobserved components: one of `low' frequency denoted $\lo_X^0$ (akin to climate), and one of `high' frequency denoted $\hi_X^0$ (akin to weather).
+However, there is another distinction of interest: temperature variations that are slowly evolving with effects that are persistent, versus those that are more volatile and whose effects are short-lived.
+We focus on one weather variable – temperature – and model observed temperature $X$ as the sum of two unobserved components: one of `low' frequency, denoted by $\lo_X^0$ (akin to climate), generating persistent effects, and one of `high' frequency, denoted by $\hi_X^0$ (akin to weather), generating short-lived effects.
 In a stationary environment, $\lo_X^0$ would be the constant, long-run mean, and $\hi^0_X$ would be a series of deviations from this constant.
 To capture non-stationarity, we allow $\lo^0_X$ to be a slowly evolving process, possibly with long memory.